How you import from and export to Côte d’Ivoire (Ivory Coast).

 - trade in goods - including provisions on preferential tariffs, rules of origin and sanitary and phytosanitary measures

-Tariff rates for bilateral trade in goods between the UK and the Côte d’Ivoire will continue to apply as soon as the agreement takes effect.
+Tariff rates for bilateral trade in goods between the UK and Côte d’Ivoire continue to apply as set out in the agreement.

 Rules of origin